-Started in 1993, Media Central has become a leader as a global crewing, production and post-production services broker/agent.
-To date, they have arranged for “local” crew, production and post support throughout the US and in over 110 other countries.
-Clients include HBO, Lucasfilm, Discovery Channel, The Curiosity Project, Paramount Pictures, Mark Burnett Productions, National Geographic TV, Showtime, BBC Worldwide and many others.
-Jay is currently a member of the Producers Guild of America (PGA).
+For the last 25 years Jay has owned Media Central, LLC and is Executive Producer of Media Central Films.
+He has over thirty years in the film/video industry, in that time Media Central has become a leader as a global crewing and production services broker/agent throughout the US and 111 other countries.
+Clients include HBO, Lucasfilm, Discovery Channel, Paramount Pictures, Mark Burnett Productions, National Geo TV, Showtime, BBC Worldwide and many others.
+Jay is currently a member of the Producers Guild of America (PGA) as well as NPACT.

 Jonathan Gilbert aka "Weasel" Consulting Producer